christophhart/hise_documentation/hise-modules/midi-processors/list/scriptprocessor.md

 You can use the ScriptProcessors directly in the Main-Workspace or connect its interface to the Code Editor in the Scripting Workspace for more space and interoperability with the Interface Designer.

+A handy shortcut: When you click on the ScriptProcessors little **open-in** Button it will open in the Scripting Workspace.

 There are also a few other modules that use scripting in **HISE**.
 The Script Modulators and Script FX.

 ### Callbacks